 These forces lead to a number of conditions that can affect the vertebrae in the back, including:

 - Spinal stenosis, or narrowing of the spinal canal

 - Foraminal stenosis, or narrowing of the opening where nerve roots branch off the spinal cord

 A doctor can determine the cause of your back pain by performing a physical exam and possibly ordering an MRI or CT scan to view the anatomy of your spine.
 Once this is determined, he or she can help you move forward with a treatment plan.

 If you are experiencing any of the above conditions, you are probably considering your treatment options.
 In a high number of cases, you can sufficiently manage your pain with conservative treatment over several weeks.
 Specifically, rest, medication, physical therapy, strengthening exercises, cold therapy and heat therapy are all effective methods.

-However, if these treatments just aren’t enough, and you’re still experiencing problems with one of your back vertebrae, you owe it to yourself to schedule a visit at Laser Spine Institute.
+However, if these treatments don’t offer any lasting pain relief, and you’re still experiencing problems with one of your back vertebrae, you should consult one of our spine specialists at Laser Spine Institute.
 Our team of surgeons specializes in the highly technical field of minimally invasive spine surgery.
 These advanced outpatient spine procedures help alleviate the sources of pain without the uncertainty of traditional open back surgery.
 To learn more about the causes of back vertebrae problems and the treatment options available to you, contact Laser Spine Institute today.